syncfusion/ej2-javascript-docs/src/documenteditor/document-editor/server-deployment/how-to-deploy-word-processor-server-docker-container-in-azure-kubernetes-service.md

 component: "Document Editor"
 description: "Learn about deploy the Web API controller docker image in Azure Kubernetes Service"
 ---
-# How to deploy word-processor-server Docker container in Azure Kubernetes Service
+# How to Deploy Word Processor Server Docker Container in Azure Kubernetes Service

 ## Prerequisites